rgaur726/SmartHotel360-Registration/README.md

-# **This project is retired, archived, and no longer supported.
-You are welcome to continue to use and fork the repository.**

-## For the latest sample references visit: https://aka.ms/tailwindtraders & https://aka.ms/rpsls

 # SmartHotel360 Registration - Sample Reference Application

 The front desk at [SmartHotel360](https://github.com/Microsoft/SmartHotel360) use the following application to register customers throught the check-in and check-out process.
 In the application we have the customer information, the operation to execute.